Core Agenda & Exhibition: 8-10 Nov

 Infrastructure: According to the government AI readiness index, Infrastructure is one of the key challenges to scaling of AI across Africa, how do we see this changing in the next few years?

 - Policy: How can governments incentivise companies to promote the use of AI?
 Mauritius’ Artificial Intelligence Council & National SME Incubator Scheme as a case study.

-AI talent gap: Addressing what kind of training programmes and investment is needed to upskill the youth across the continent
+Upskilling: Addressing what kind of training programmes and investment is needed to upskill the youth across the continent

 Democratizing AI – How do we ensure we are building inclusive technology?

 Context: Through 2022, 85% of AI projects are going to throw erroneous results because of bias in data algorithms.
 How do we make sure Africans are actually shaping the innovations that are going to be used in this space?

 Data Colonialism: With the pace at which technology is developing, fears remain about how data is stored and used.
 How effective is data localisation as a means to prevent data colonialism?